NikitaAnosov/matala_2_Thread/README.md

 and the getNumOfLines, getNumOfLinesThreads, and getNumOfLinesThreadPool methods read and count the number of lines in the files using different approaches. <br />
 ThreadNumOfLines class extends Thread and counts the number of lines in a file. <br />
 It also defines a LineNumCallable class that implements the Callable interface and counts the number of lines in a file.  <br />
-* NOTE: I use clean() to clean up all the files that I created in the Main .
 ## Calculate the times of different functions:
 - Number of files: 200
 - Seed: 10